tjmahr/dissertation/docs/04-hypotheses.md

     in younger children.

-  - Although these two measures will be correlated, I predict performance in the nonword condition will be a better predict of future vocabulary growth than performance in the real word condition.
+  - Although these two measures will be correlated, I predict performance in the nonword condition will be a better predictor of future vocabulary growth than performance in the real word condition.
 This hypothesis is based on the idea that fast referent selection is a more relevant skill for learning new words than